Airbnb Trust Accounting for Property Managers using QuickBooks

 Monthly Owner Statement by Listing

 This statement can be sent to owners every month.
 It is grouped by class, which means it is focused on displaying activity details on a per listing, per owner basis.
 This helps owners see their earnings, per listing, in precise detail along with all the movements in and out of the trust account.
-Each line created by Bnbtally (by Tallylytics) includes a reservation code and details of the transaction.
+Each line created by Bnbtally includes a reservation code and details of the transaction.
 Finally, a grand total due to the owner is displayed at the bottom.

 In the following example, we’re showing an owner statement for a single owner, Kim Sorreno: